-TOOLKIT: Anthropic Claude API, Elevenlabs API, HTML/CSS, JavaScript (Node.js, Express.js), Python, Touchdesigner, Render, Figma, Adobe Creative Suite
+TOOLKIT: Anthropic Claude API, ElevenLabs API, HTML/CSS, JavaScript (Node.js, Express.js), Python, TouchDesigner, Render, Figma, Adobe Creative Suite

-"This Machine is a Stranger" explores trust at the intersection of human intuition and the quiet, calculated logic of autonomous machines.
-As AI systems increasingly become embedded in our daily lives, we implicitly trust them with many decisions—but how do we know which systems to trust and when the system has our best intentions at its core?
+This Machine is a Stranger is an interactive installation exploring trust in machines we can’t fully understand.
+As AI becomes more integrated into our lives, we often trust it with decisions— but how do we know which systems to trust and when the system has our best intentions at its core?
 How willing are we to adopt or resist unfamiliar technologies?
 How do we react when these computational systems err?
 Can machines make moral choices on our behalf?
-This project investigates these questions through a multimedia experience that tests different dimensions of trust, drawing parallels between trusting a stranger and trusting an unfamiliar machine.
-It ultimately questions what happens when a machine breaks a user's trust.
+It combines a web interface with projection and sound; visitors move through scenarios with Gizmo-1305, a companion that can be helpful, intrusive, or deliberately wrong.
+The project asks how we decide what to trust when the logic is hidden and what it feels like when that trust breaks—drawing a parallel between trusting a stranger and trusting an unfamiliar algorithm.

 Trust is a complex, multidimensional psychological construct that drives human behavior.
 But how do these trust parameters shift when the stranger is an unfamiliar machine with unknown algorithms?
 Is technology looking out for us or working against us?